chromaui/learnstorybook.com/content/intro-to-storybook/react/en/conclusion.md

 - [**Official Storybook documentation**](https://storybook.js.org/docs/react/get-started/introduction) has API documentation, community links, and the addon gallery.

-- [**The Delightful Storybook Workflow**](https://www.chromatic.com/blog/the-delightful-storybook-workflow) highlights workflow best practices used by high-velocity teams at Squarespace, Major League Soccer, Discovery Network, and Apollo GraphQL.
+- [**UI Testing Playbook**](https://storybook.js.org/blog/ui-testing-playbook/) highlights workflow best practices used by high-velocity teams at Twilio, Adobe, Peloton, and Shopify.

 - [**Visual Testing Handbook**](https://storybook.js.org/tutorials/visual-testing-handbook/) dives deep into using Storybook to visual test components.
 Free 31-page ebook.

 - [**Storybook Discord chat**](https://discord.gg/UUt2PJb) puts you in contact with the Storybook community.
 Get and give help to other Storybook users.

-- [**Storybook blog**](https://medium.com/storybookjs) showcases the latest releases and features to streamline your UI development workflow.
+- [**Storybook blog**](storybook.js.org/blog/) showcases the latest releases and features to streamline your UI development workflow.

 ## Who made the Intro to Storybook tutorial?